asinck/webcam/README.md

+#Python Webcam

+###greenscreen.py
+The greenscreen program is pretty intuitive.
+Run it, and install any libraries it tells you to.

+Click a color on the webcam stream to select it for screening.

+Use the buttons to remove masks.

+###webcam.py

-This program provides multiple motion detection features on a webcam.
+The webcam program provides multiple motion detection features on a webcam.

 The modes are as follows:
 - Basic Webcam